moreequalanimals/moreequalanimals.github.io/_posts/2016-03-27-How-to-Launch-a-Crypto-Currency-Legally-while-Raising-Funds.md

 ---
 layout: post
-title:  "How to Launch a Crypto Currency Legally while Raising Funds "
+title:  "How to Launch a Crypto Currency Legally while Raising Funds"
 author: "Daniel Larimer"
 categories: article
 image: /assets/img/cryptocurrency.jpg
-tags: crypto steemit
+tags: crypto steemit government
+desc: An analysis of laws and precedent related to using a cryptocurrency to generate income to start a business and some the rationalle behind the launch of the Steem blockchain.

 ---